mortie/waitland/README.md

 exec waitland /path/to/scratchpad.sh
 ```

-and the kitty horde will cease.
+and the kitty hordes will cease.

 ## Example: Making the script itself smarter with waitland

 In the previous example, the script remained naive, and we fixed it by
 running it with putting `waitland` in the Sway config.
 That works well, but in some cases, it would be nice if the script itself was
-smart enough to exit when the compositor died.
+smart enough to exit when the compositor dies.

 We can modify the `scratchpad.sh` script like this: